Home/ Blog/ Preventive Care/

 A senior man looks confusingly at a calendar-3.jpeg

 The second stage is marked by more subtle changes in a person’s thinking and ability to remember things.
 People at this stage may begin to lose or misplace things, forget words or names or experience trouble remembering certain appointments, conversations or events.
 Given such changes, the person themselves will likely begin noticing subtle differences in their thinking, however symptoms may remain unnoticeable to others, including their physician.
+People may still be able to compensate and score well on memory tests and cognitive assessments.
 It can be hard to distinguish Alzheimer’s symptoms at this stage from normal age-related forgetfulness and memory loss.

 • Subtle changes in thinking and memory